Have you ever had moments when you wished you spoke up and asserted yourself, but you didn’t? Do you feel difficulty asserting yourself sometimes?

 Fact #2: Difference between assertiveness and aggressiveness

-The second point is with regards to assertive vs. aggressive.
+The second point is about assertive vs. aggressive.
 I love that you are asking how to be assertive without being aggressive.
 Because there is a distinction between assertiveness and aggressiveness.

 When you are assertive, you are voicing your opinions and needs in a positive way while working with others to achieve a common goal.
 On the other hand, aggressiveness is when you make your point and force it across without consideration of other people’s opinions or feelings.
 Some people may even attack or ignore other peoples opinions, feelings, and needs altogether.